mczvc827/OneLang/README.md

 ```

 ### We are `Almighty God’s People`, focused on `People Helping People`
-Aside from revolutionizing the `HR` workforce, picked the best Economical Systems for a certain economical problem, as a **solution**, we had made models for business (consumers, producers), financing, managing (the people — inside and outside, the employment agencies, and the intermediaries — and the project), built the new but effective processes, of old but still gold, which are maximized to its full usefulness for improve or to increase productivity, by `System of Performance ℠`, a dual gold efficiency, (compare with the old style of _double-time efficiency_; I am here to emphasize the value + effectiveness of a work in a project); and by crafting every single needed tools — for every aspect of business — by the **Excellent Engineers** and **Prime Architects** — providing the solutions to every modelling problem of its users, systematically and with ease-of-use.
+Aside from revolutionizing the `HR` workforce, picked the best Economical Systems for a certain economical problem, as a **solution**, we had made models for business (consumers, producers), financing, managing (the people — inside/internal and outside/external, the employment agencies, and the intermediaries — and the project), built the new but effective processes, of old but still gold, which are maximized to its full usefulness for improve or to increase productivity, by `System of Performance ℠`, a dual gold efficiency, (compare with the old style of _double-time efficiency_; I am here to emphasize the value + effectiveness of a work in a project); and by crafting every single needed tools — for every aspect of business — by the **Excellent Engineers** and **Prime Architects** — providing the solutions to every modelling problem of its users, systematically and with ease-of-use.
 Done with `Agility by Design ℠` by the **Royal Developers** and **Agile HR**, to manage the project, prime to its **People**, or the **happy customers** and its **producers**, equally!
 We are a `Royal Club of every Professionals`, to do the work, because we value the **People**, but we value more our **Family**, and mostly, our **One True God**, above all, in serving one right.

 # `Royal Club`™ Machines, Equipments, and Technology
 We are the *Next* Silicon Valley!
 A Century and a Score Four!
 Because we love Tacos and Waffles!

 - For business, an MBA devices (not just machines) as *technological* tool would suffice!
-- For Medical Devices, we are now _Uprising with the Tron_ ℠ — [we do not delay] — revolutionizing the security and safety, and the *New* Tele-health, of Medical equipments and devices.
+- For Medical Devices, we are now _Uprising with the Tron_ ℠ — [we do not delay] — revolutionizing the **security and safety**, and the *New* **Tele-health**, of **Medical equipments and devices**.
 - A Century and Score, we are now in the field of Digital Electronics, Medical frontier of *non-invasive procedures*, and mobility — fitness and wellness of everyone!
 - We Are Bayanihan!